 Documentation must be maintained that is sufficient to detail procurement history.
 A quotation is a written statement from a vendor regarding the price for a specific good or service.
 Quotes and bids should include specifications and qualifying characteristics considered by vendor/contractor including delivery and time frame, scope of work, references, and other relevant specifications.

-Procurement and service contract records must contain at least three elements:
+Procurement and service contract records must contain at least four elements:

 - Basis for the vendor/contractor selection.
 Information showing how the College arrived at the decision to award the contract to that particular vendor/contractor.